Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

         <img src="./media/Lab9/gitpush.png" alt="Git push" height=100>

-# Step 2 - Export from Bicep to JSON Template
+# Step 2 - Convert to ARM

 In this step, you will use one of CARML's utilities to convert the repository from Bicep-based to ARM-based.
 This includes the conversion of the templates themselves, the update of the pipelines that use them, as well as the cleanup of both metadata & redundant bicep-specific folders.